R-Anurag/Cafeteria-Image-Classification-App/Android Frontend App/README.md

-# Android Frontend (Kivy-Based)
+# Android Frontend

-The **frontend of the Food-Court Meal Classifier App** is a **Kivy-based Android application** designed to capture food images, interact with device hardware, and present results in a **clear, interactive, and user-friendly interface**.
+**Kivy-based Android application** designed to capture food images, interact with device hardware, and present results in a **clear, interactive, and user-friendly interface**.
-It acts as the bridge between the **ML backend** and the **end-user**, ensuring smooth camera access, storage handling, API interactions, and intuitive visualization.
+It acts as the bridge between the **ML backend** and the **end-user** for
+- smooth camera access
+- storage handling
+- API interactions
+- intuitive visualization.

 ---